smford/simple-canary/README.md

 - per device checkintoken
 - remove tokens from being displayed in verbose mode
 - implement github actions to build and publish docker images
+- generic checker for simple-canary, so that when run on prem can act as a test of the internet